 The City's transportation impact fees are collected and held by Brevard County until the City requests their release for eligible transportation enhancement projects.
 As of March 2023, the City had \$407,525 in transportation impact fees held by Brevard County.
-The City plans to use approximately \$386,000 in FY25 for sidewalk capacity improvements.
-Currently, the FY26-30 5yrFM&CIP does not contain any additional projects recommended to be funded by this source.
+The City will use \$386,000 in FY25 and FY26 for the Yuma Drive and Osceola Drive sidewalk capacity improvement projects.
+The FY26-30 5yrFM&CIP does not contain any additional projects approved to be funded by this source.